Sexual dysfunction can have an impact on you and your relationships. Fortunately, there are many effective treatment options.

-Depression or anxiety, stress, relationship concerns, and certain medications can also lead to decreased sexual desire.
+Depression or anxiety, stress, relationship concerns, and certain medications can also decrease sexual desire.

 Are there treatment options for low libido?

 Yes, there are different ways to treat low libido and improve sex drive.
-You and your doctor will work together to determine the cause of your low sexual desire and determine the best treatment options for you.
+You and your doctor will work together to determine the cause of your low sexual desire and the best treatment options.

 Treatment may include lifestyle changes, medication changes, relationship care, and more.
-In some cases, treatment may involve hormone therapy to increase your levels of testosterone.
+In some cases, treatment may involve hormone therapy to increase your testosterone levels.
 However, this may not be the right approach for everyone, and it is important to talk to your healthcare provider before beginning any hormone supplement or other medication.

 What is an ejaculation condition or disorder?

-Men may experience a number of different issues around ejaculation during sexual activity.
+There can be a number of different issues around ejaculation during sexual activity.
 It is common to have these problems from time to time.
-However, if you experience one of the following on a regular basis, you may have a medical condition that can be treated.
+However, if you experience one of the following regularly, you may have a medical condition that can be treated.